-Ironically, Canada is also home to thousands of experienced International Medical Graduates (IMGs) and other foreign-trained professionals, many of whom are refugees, who were forced to leave their home countries and professions but are unable to use their many skills and assets here in Canada.
+Canada is also home to thousands of experienced International Medical Graduates (IMGs) and other foreign-trained professionals, many of whom are refugees, who were forced to leave their home countries and professions but are not using their many skills and assets here in Canada.

-In 2023 a website and digital platform will also be created, which will contain video, photo, and written content and resources for IMGs looking for guidance on their pathway.
+In 2023, through this partnership, the Pegasus Institute commenced work on a website and digital platform, which will contain video, photo, and written content and resources for IEHPs looking for guidance on their pathway.

 Our primary goal for this project is to use knowledge mobilization practices (i.e., knowledge synthesis, dissemination, transfer, exchange, and co-creation by researchers and knowledge users) to build agency within IEHP communities and increase their access to accurate and relevant centralized resources to help them in their journey in searching for suitable pathways to licensure or related employment in the healthcare field upon arrival to Canada.

 Once our platform is built, this population could consult this platform even before they arrive in Canada, offering them an easy and quick means to accessing the information they need to prepare to rebuild their life.

 This project will also contain a mentorship peer-to-peer support component as well as in-person “Best Brain Exchanges” (a model used by the Canadian Institute of Health Research) whereby users of the system will get the opportunity to exchange their experiences and educate on gaps that exist in their peers’ knowledge.
 IEHPs would benefit from wisdom and encouragement from other IEHPs who have experience working within the system and within the Canadian context.